Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Morphettville has 79 active public transport stops, all of which are bus stops.
 These stops are served by 28 different routes that together facilitate 2,377 weekly passenger trips.
-The accessibility to these stops is rated excellent, with residents on average being located just 179 meters from the nearest stop.
+The average distance from a resident's location to the nearest transport stop is 179 meters, indicating excellent transport accessibility.

-Across all routes, there is an average service frequency of 339 trips per day, which translates to approximately 30 weekly trips per individual stop.
+On average, there are 339 trips per day across all routes, which translates to approximately 30 weekly trips per individual stop.

 Frequently Asked Questions - Transport